 <fidget> is an interdisciplinary, experimental performing arts company and space in Kensington, Philadelphia, run by WSP parents Megan Bridge (dancer/choreographer) and Peter Price (composer/video artist/musicologist).
-This year Peter received a Community Partners grant from the Philadelphia chapter of the American Composer’s Forum to work with students at WSP.
+This year Peter received a Community Partners grant from the Philadelphia chapter of the American Composer’s Forum to work with students at the Waldorf School of Philadelphia.

-As a WSP parent (and musician) one of the things I appreciate the most about my children’s educational experience is the amount of joyful singing in their lives.
-With the emphasis on song in the early years, by the time WSP students are singing in one of Mrs. Rogers-Petros’ choral groups they already have strong ears and confident and controlled voices.
+As a Waldorf parent and musician, one of the things I appreciate the most about my children’s educational experience is the amount of joyful singing in their lives.
+With the emphasis on song in the early years, by the time Waldorf students are singing in one of Mrs. Rogers-Petros’ choral groups they already have strong ears and confident and controlled voices.
 Its exciting to be able to work with a such an unusual talented group of young singers.

-For more information on this collaboration between WSP parents and school staff, please contact Director of Development, Allison Budschalow.
+For more information on this collaboration between parents and school staff, please contact email@example.com